Short on time? Here’s the best no-logs VPN in 2023:

-- 🥇 ExpressVPN: Has a strict no-logs policy that only collects basic data not harmful to your privacy and that’s been audited several times.
-It’s also based in a privacy-friendly country and has industry-leading security features, excellent streaming and P2P support, the fastest speeds out there, and affordable plans that are backed by a 30-day money-back guarantee.
+- 🥇 ExpressVPN : Has a strict no-logs policy that only collects basic data not harmful to your privacy and that’s been independently audited several times by respected companies in the industry.
+It’s also based in a privacy-friendly country and has RAM-only servers, which prevent any long-term data logging.
+Its plans are backed by a 30-day money-back guarantee.

 ExpressVPN is my favorite no-logs VPN on the market — it has a strict, transparent no-logs policy that doesn’t log user IP addresses or traffic.
 The policy has also been independently audited and confirmed, and when Turkish authorities seized one of ExpressVPN’s servers in 2017, the investigators came up empty because no data was stored on the server.